 It’s usually not an emergency, but a consistent cough in your dog is a sure sign that it’s time for a trip to the vet.
 It could be related to pneumonia, kennel cough, allergies, an injury to their throat, lung disease, cancer, a heart-related disease, or even radon poisoning.

 3. Gagging, Retching, Vomiting

-Gagging, retching, and vomiting are all signs that something is wrong in your dog.
-They could be choking, they could have eaten something harmful to them, they could be clearing mucus if they have allergies, or they could be experiencing bloat.
+Gagging, retching, and vomiting are all signs that something is wrong with your dog.
+They could be choking, they could have eaten something harmful to them, may have developed gastritis, they could be clearing mucus if they have allergies, or they could be experiencing bloat.

 Bloat in dogs is serious and can be very dangerous if it results in gastric torsion.
 Your dog may also be restless and may be pacing and drooling if they are experiencing bloat.
 These symptoms should never be ignored in your dog and it’s important to get to the vet immediately.